wp-plugins/wp-social-bookmarking-light/readme.txt

 1. This is how the plugin looks in your blog.
 2. This is how the plugin looks in settings.
+3. This is how the plugin looks in manually inside your template.

 == Changelog ==

+= 1.1.0 =

+* Fix for li style.
+* Add wp_social_bookmarking_light_output_e function.
+It can position the social-links manually inside your template.

 = 1.0.1 =